3noch/alarm/original.md

 'Here', says the convinced sinner, 'I will venture; and if I perish, I perish; if I die, I will die here.
 But, Lord, do not let me perish under the eye of Your mercy.
 Entreat me not to leave You, or to return from following after You.
 Here I will throw myself; if You slay me, I will not go from Your door.'

 Thus the poor soul ventures on Christ and resolvedly adheres to Him.
 Before conversion, the man made light of Christ; he minded his farm, friends, pleasures, more than Christ; now, Christ is to him as his necessary food, his daily bread, the life of his heart, the staff of his life.
 His great desire is, that Christ may be magnified in him.
 His heart once said, as they to the spouse, 'What is your beloved more than another?'
 (Song 5:9).
 He found more sweetness in his merry company, wicked games, earthly delights, than in Christ.
 He took religion for a fancy, and the talk of great enjoyments for an idle dream; but now to him to live is Christ.
 Now he says, 'But whatever was to my profit I now consider loss for the sake of Christ.
 What is more, I consider everything a loss compared to the surpassing greatness of knowing Christ Jesus my Lord, for whose sake I have lost all things.
 I consider them rubbish, that I may gain Christ!'
-Philippians 3:7-8
+Phil 3:7-8

 ALL of Christ is accepted by the sincere convert.
 He loves not only the wages—but the work of Christ; not only the benefits—but the burden of Christ.
 He is willing not only to tread out the corn—but to draw under the yoke.
 He takes up the commands of Christ, yes, the cross of Christ.